 In addition, volunteers shall complete the following:

-1. Review and sign the Commonwealth’s Alcohol & Drug Policy.
+1. Review Mason’s Employee Alcohol and Drug Policy.

 For short term events using volunteers (those lasting less than one week) department may utilize the Documentation on Short-Term University Volunteers Form.
 This form may not be used if minors will be used as volunteers or events where minors will be participants.

 -Supervisors please maintain a signed copy of the above documents for five (5) years following the end of the volunteer activity.
-A copy of the MOU should be provided to Human Resources and the Office of Risk Management.
+A copy of the MOU should be provided to Human Resources and Operational Risk Management.
 Additionally, a copy should accompany the completed Banner Access Request form when submitted to Fiscal Services, if applicable.